 An additional benefit of Chapter 13 bankruptcy is that foreclosure stops immediately upon filing.
 A homeowner that files bankruptcy enjoys court protection immediately upon the 1st filing.
 Under the bankruptcy laws, an “automatic stay” is granted when a person files chapter 13 bankruptcy, which means that a home cannot be sold, a car can’t be repossessed, and all collection calls must stop.

 Many homeowners facing tough times have gotten help from the legal team at Consumer Action Law Group.
 Their Bankruptcy attorney is available for a free meeting and a personal bankruptcy evaluation.

 Consumer Action Law Group is home to some of the top bankruptcy attorneys Los Angeles has to offer.
 Anyone facing foreclosure with a sale date coming up is strongly advised to call and talk to a lawyer right away!
 For anyone facing foreclosure, it is critical not the wait for the lender to help; call and talk to a foreclosure attorney today.

 The foreclosure attorneys at Consumer Action Law Group can stop a foreclosure sale in less than one hour.
 Saving a home requires hiring a foreclosure lawyer with a successful record of saving properties from foreclosure sales.

-Anyone who want to hire a foreclosure attorney or want to know how to stop foreclosure in California visit http://ConsumerActionLawGroup.com or call (818) 254-8413.
+Anyone who wants to hire a foreclosure attorney or wants to know how to stop foreclosure in California visit http://ConsumerActionLawGroup.com or call (818) 254-8413.